 They’re going to be burnt out by the end of this.
 The others have started talking quietly among themselves, attention slipping from the repetitive scenery to speculate about what would come next and grab food and drinks from the snack table.
 Blue knows they’re covering for their own anxiety, but he can’t join them in the lighthearted banter and betting.
 He feels a helpless frustration as he imagines the level of strain they must be going through.
 This sort of test isn’t one they could have reasonably prepared for, and of course there’s nothing he can do now, but it still feels like he’s failing them by not being able to intervene in some way…

 A hand touches his shoulder.
-Blue jumps slightly, then turns to see MG watching him, eyes knowing beneath her wide rimmed hat.
+Blue jumps slightly, then turns to see MG watching him, eyes knowing beneath her wide brimmed hat.
 “Relax,” she whispers.
 “Trust them.”

 Blue takes in a deep breath, then lets it out.
 He hadn’t realized he’d been so obvious about it.
 “Never cared so much about a match I wasn’t in,” he admits.
 “Been a long time since I felt so useless.”

 “I feel like that all the time,” she responds, withdrawing her hand to fold her arm back over her knees.
-“It’s comforting, knowing that I can’t mess anything up.”
+“It’s comforting when I know I can’t mess anything up.”

 Blue shakes his head.
 “You’re great, MG.
 I don’t want to sound like a motivational poster, but you really just have to believe in yourself more.”